 Indiana, USA native Eric Troyer’s professional resume reads like a who’s who of rock history.
-His voice can be heard on mega hits such as “Woman” by John Lennon, “Uptown Girl” by Billy Joel, “Total Eclipse of the Heart” by Bonnie Tyler and on songs by Aerosmith, James Taylor, Meatloaf, Kiss, Lou Reed and many others.
-A founding member of ELO Part II, Troyer’s distinctive voice and keyboards--not to mention his tireless work ethic--have been a staple of the band for more than 20 years.
+His voice can be heard on mega-hits such as “Woman” by John Lennon, “Uptown Girl” by Billy Joel, “Total Eclipse of the Heart” by Bonnie Tyler and on songs by Aerosmith, James Taylor, Meatloaf, Kiss, Lou Reed and many others.
+A founding member of ELECTRIC LIGHT ORCHESTRA Part II, Troyer’s distinctive voice and keyboards, not to mention his tireless work ethic, have been a staple of the band for more than 30 years.
 Troyer has managed to survive years of exposure to the highest levels of rock and roll insanity with his good humor intact.
 He is a health nut and history buff.

 A native of Philadelphia, PA, Townsend began drumming professionally in his teens.
-He moved to Los Angeles in 1994 and formed P. Hux with Parthenon Huxley.
-After Huxley joined ELO Part II, Townsend was the first choice to replace ELO founding member Bev Bevan on drums.
-Townsend has been with The Orchestra since 2001, laying down an unshakable backbeat beneath the band’s often complex musical arrangements.
-A pro’s pro, Townsend steers his performance to the needs of the song, avoiding flash but supplying rock solid power and finesse.
+He moved to Los Angeles in 1994 and formed P. HUX with Parthenon Huxley.
+After Huxley joined ELECTRIC LIGHT ORCHESTRA Part II, Townsend was the first choice to replace ELO founding member Bev Bevan on drums.
+Townsend has been with THE ORCHESTRA since the name change playing down an unshakable backbeat beneath the band’s often complex musical arrangements.
+A pro’s pro, Townsend steers his performance to the needs of the song, avoiding flash but supplying rock-solid power and finesse.
 He is a sucker for cool musical gear and rescue dogs.